Embassy of the United States, Jerusalem: Relocation to Jerusalem from Tel Aviv

-The embassy opened at its Jerusalem location on May 14, 2018, the 70th Gregorian anniversary of the creation of the modern State of Israel.
-It was relocated from its previous site in Tel Aviv by the Trump Administration and is situated in what was previously the former US Consulate in the Arnona neighborhood.
+The embassy opened at its Jerusalem location on May 14, 2018, the 70th anniversary of the creation of the modern State of Israel.
+It was relocated from its previous site in Tel Aviv by the Trump Administration and is situated in what was previously the former United States Consulate in the Arnona neighborhood.
 The opening prayer was delivered by the Evangelical Reverend Robert Jeffress, and the closing prayer was given by the Evangelical Reverend John C. Hagee.

 The move came 23 years after the passage of the Jerusalem Embassy Act of October 23, 1995, which set a deadline of May 31, 1999, for the move.
 The Clinton, Bush, and Obama administrations had all deferred the move.
-Eugene Kontorovich claimed that the decision to shift the US embassy to this area is tantamount to the United States recognizing Israeli sovereignty over land that it captured in the Six-Day War in 1967.
+Eugene Kontorovich claimed that the decision to shift the U.S. embassy to this area is tantamount to the United States recognizing Israeli sovereignty over land that it captured in the Six-Day War in 1967.

-Despite the new Embassy already being opened in May, President Trump signed an executive order on June 4, 2018 which yet again postponed the official move.
-He was required to sign the order since the Jerusalem Embassy Act requires the US Ambassador to have a permanent residence in Jerusalem, a condition not yet fulfilled.
+Despite the new Embassy already being opened in May, President Trump signed an executive order on June 4, 2018, which yet again postponed the official move.
+He stated that he was required to sign the order because the Jerusalem Embassy Act requires the U.S. Ambassador to have a permanent residence in Jerusalem, a condition not yet fulfilled.